0chain/zboxcli/README.md

 ![Alt text](documents/share_cli.png?raw=true 'Share')

 Use share command to generate an authtoken that provides authorization to the holder to the specified file on the remotepath.

-- --allocation string Allocation ID
-- --clientid string ClientID of the user to share with.
-Leave blank for public share
-- --encryptionpublickey string Encryption public key of the client you want to share with (from [getwallet](#Get-wallet) command )
-- --remotepath string Remote path to share
-- --expiration-seconds number The seconds after which the ticket will expire(defaults to number of seconds in 90 days if option not provided)
-- --available-after Timelock for private file that makes the file available for download at certain time.
-4 input formats are supported: +1h30m, +30, 1647858200 and 2022-03-21 10:21:38

 `auth ticket` can be used with [download](#download), and [list](#list), [meta](#get-metadata) and [get_download_cost](#download-cost), but only for files in